USAFA-ECE/ece382/_sources/Assignments/homework2.md

 - Activate the `Debug` tool by pressing the bug and selecting the `Texas Instruments XDS110 USB Debug Probe/CORTEX_M4_0` tool if prompted.
 If it requests to update the firmware, select `Update`.
 Ensure the LaunchPad is connected during this process.
 - After the debugger is launched, you should notice a new layout for your screen.
 This layout is customizable.
 Different views can be added using the `View` menu at the top.
-- The following gif animation displays `HW02_Addressing` for the project title.
-It should read `Example02_Addressing`.
+- The following GIF animation shows how to build and debug a project.
+The project names and files under the project are different than yours.
+You should use `Ex02_Addressing.asm` under the `Example02_Addressing` project.

 ```{image} ./figures/HW2_BuildProject.gif
 :width: 760